pulsar-edit/keyboard-layout/README.md

 #### X11

-* `observeCurrentKeyboardLayout` is a no-op; we do not receive notifications when the keyboard layout changes.
+* `onDidChangeCurrentKeyboardLayout` and `observeCurrentKeyboardLayout` are no-ops; we do not receive notifications when the keyboard layout changes.
 If you want to detect if the keyboard layout has changed, you must poll periodically.
 * `getCurrentKeymap` will return objects with only two properties: `unmodified` and `withShift`.
 Information is not available about which characters would be produced if `AltGr` or `AltGr+Shift` were pressed.

 #### Wayland